121 W. 117th Street, Suite 3

 This recent research is but one more significant indicator that science, and indeed all of academia, has been providing a disservice by the limited approach to symptomatic signs.
 It has long been understood that disease symptoms are a natural occurrence.
 Reading these symptoms accurately to initiate proper medical treatment has cured many diseases.
 What has not been understood is that the testing procedures that locate disease states - before symptoms occur - are actually using symptomatic signs from early medical testing that clearly shows the potential for the future disease state.
 It is imperative that the symptomatic signs that result from diagnostic testing be read correctly.
 (As Harvard professor Marjorie Garber stated in her book, Symptoms of Culture, that becomes a “reading practice”).

 It has been traditionally understood in academic circles that symbols are inherently more valuable than symptoms.
-A recently-aired public television program, The Human Spark, stated that the most important ingredient that separates human animals from non-human animals is the humans’ ability to symbolize; indeed, that symbols are the origin of science, religion, and what makes humans creative and innovative.
-Crossing over from science to business, even the often-utilized concept of root cause analysis suggests that symptoms should be subordinated in problem-solving when seeking the root cause of a dilemma.[1]
-But symptoms, which were first used in antiquity as cultural indicators, are innate products of the neurological processes of the human brain, and are unavoidable in their usage.
-Conversely, symbols are not innate to the human brain – they are learned, developed and are actually artificial constructs.
-Therefore, all clinical tests that yield results provide symptomatic signs, and those symptomatic signs can never be replaced by symbolic signs.
+On a public television program, The Human Spark, it was stated that the most important ingredient separating human animals from non-human animals is the humans’ ability to symbolize; indeed, symbols are the origin of science, religion, and what makes humans creative and innovative.
+Crossing over from science to business, even the often-utilized concept of root cause analysis suggests that symptoms should be subordinated in problem-solving when seeking the root cause of a dilemma.[2]
+But symptoms, which were first used in antiquity as cultural indicators, are innate products of the neurological processes of the human brain and are unavoidable in their usage.
+Conversely, symbols are not innate to the human brain – they are learned, developed, and are actually artificial constructs.
+Therefore, all clinical tests that yield results provide symptomatic signs which can never be replaced by symbolic signs.

 [1] Stiglitz, Joseph, “How to Fix the Global Economy”, New York Times, October 3, 2006. - “Treating the symptoms could actually make matters worse.”